Two worlds

 The synth track, however, refused to click.

-I blamed the tools at first—was using software-modelled synths the issue?
+I'm playing the same notes and rhythm, why doesn't it sound right?
+Maybe it's the tools.
+Using software versions of hardware synths, was that the issue?
 I was working with Ian who reminded me: modern software is insanely accurate and far more practical than hardware (which he also has).
 He was right.

 “Same notes, different sounds” is not how synthwave works.